Full Conference Agenda

 Finance, Operations, Breakout Sessions, Performance Improvement

-Adam Becker, Assistant Vice President, Financial Operations, Perioperative Services, North Shore University Hospital & Long Island Jewish Medical Center, Northwell Health
+Adam Becker, Assistant Vice President, Financial Operations, Perioperative Services, North Shore University Hospital and Long Island Jewish Medical Center, Northwell Health

 Ryan Ott, Manager, Financial Operations, Perioperative Services, North Shore University Hospital, Northwell Health